Cut/Trim, Move and Delete

 Ripple Split

-Instead of cutting each clip manually, you can hold down the SHIFT key and use your left mouse button to move the playhead to the right.
+Instead of cutting each clip manually, you can hold down the SHIFT key on Windows or the Option key on MacOS, and use your left mouse button to move the playhead to the left or right.
 Ripple Split cuts the clips into two parts and moves the rest of the timeline to the right to create a gap.

 Ripple Move